nvpro-samples/vk_gaussian_splatting/README.md

 Compatibility
 *	[Jawset Postshot](https://www.jawset.com/) output files are compatible with the INRIA format and can be opened directly.
-*	Other reconstruction softwares outputs may work but have not been tested.
+*	Other reconstruction software's outputs may work but have not been tested.

 ## Sample usage

 The visualization workflow follows these main steps:

 1. Loading the 3DGS Model into RAM.
 2. Data Transformation & Upload – The splat attributes (positions, opacity, Spherical Harmonic (SH) coefficients from degree 0 to 3, and rotation scale) are transformed if necessary and uploaded into VRAM.
-The data storage and format can be updated during the course of the visualization, the data in VRAM and the pipelines are then regenerated.
+The data storage and format can be updated during the visualization, the data in VRAM and the pipelines are then regenerated.
 3. Sorting –
     *    At every frame or whenever the viewpoint changes (depending on user settings and sorting method), the splats are sorted back-to-front for correct alpha compositing.
     *    The resulting sorted indices are passed to the rasterization stage.